-6. Tongue and Groove
+6. Tongue and Groove Cedar Wood Siding

-This siding style is characterized by the boards fitting together, edge to edge, creating a single flat surface.
+Tongue and groove siding style is characterized by the boards fitting together, edge to edge, creating a single flat surface.
 The look is ideal for contemporary homes, but also works well as an accent, combined with more traditional profiles.

 A huge advantage is the many customization options, based on the wide array of joints, or how the boards fit together.
 Each type of joint produces unique shadow lines and a distinctive look.

-This siding is manufactured either in clear or knotty grades.
+Tongue and groove wood siding is manufactured either in clear or knotty grades.
 Clear wood boards create a more formal, high-end look, while knotty grades are in demand for their more casual and rustic curb appeal.

 Prices for tongue and groove wood siding can vary greatly, depending on the material you use.
 They average $2-16 per square foot.
 Pine boards are the cheapest, but the least durable option.
 Exotic species are most expensive and long lasting.

-If you are on a very tight budget, your best bet would be tongue and groove wood panels from East Tennessee Building Supply Species include: Eastern White Pine, Ponderosa Pine, Spruce, Cypress, Western and Eastern Red Cedar.
+If you are on a very tight budget, your best bet would be tongue and groove wood panels from East Tennessee Building Supply.
+Wood species include: Eastern White Pine, Ponderosa Pine, Spruce, Cypress, Western and Eastern Red Cedar.

-Those looking for a higher quality wood for a premium siding remodel, should consider Buffalo Lumber Co.
+Those looking for a higher quality wood for a premium exterior remodel, should consider Buffalo Lumber Co.
 You can choose from cedar, pine, and redwood, as well as 4 different joint profiles.
 However, they can also mill and size any pattern you want.

 If you want to add a unique flare to your exterior home design, decorative wood shingles will work great.
 They are often seen on sections of Victorian or Tudor style homes.

 Vintage Woodworks offers a beautiful array of 8 shingle patterns: arrow, diamond, fish-scale, half-cove, hexagon, round, octagon and square.
 You can either order a bundle of a particular pattern, or custom order individual cut shingles in the patterns that you want.

 For even more head-turning designs, check out a small New England Company, Fancy Shingles.
 They have 16 gorgeous patterns of decorative cedar shingles, and are also happy to custom make any other design you have in mind.
-Moreover, these shingles come in all grades of Eastern White or Western Red Cedar.
+Moreover, these wood shingles come in all grades of Eastern White or Western Red Cedar.